cynthialmy/cynthialmy.github.io/_posts/2023-11-17-ai-solution.md

 ### 3. The Metaprompt and Grounding Layer

 Constructing prompts is critical.
-We used metaprompts to define behavioral parameters and applied prompt engineering to ensure safe outputs.
+I used metaprompts to define behavioral parameters and applied prompt engineering to ensure safe outputs.
 Retrieval augmented generation (RAG) was used to pull contextual data from trusted sources, enhancing prompt quality and safety.

 **Example:**
 - **Problem Identified:** Ambiguity in user queries leading to harmful responses.